OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-reliable-services-communication.md

         result = new ExceptionHandlingRetryResult(exceptionInformation.getException(), false, retrySettings, retrySettings.getDefaultMaxRetryCount());
         return true;

-        /* if exceptionInformation.getException() is unknown (let hello next ExceptionHandler attempt toohandle it) */
+        /* if exceptionInformation.getException() is unknown (let the next ExceptionHandler attempt to handle it) */
         result = null;
         return false;